(905) 441 0770 allen@allenehlert.com

 Maximizing the Benefits of Refinancing

-Refinancing with a variable rate mortgage in Ontario offers various benefits that can be maximized with careful planning and consideration.
+Refinancing with a variable rate mortgage offers various benefits that can be maximized with careful planning and consideration.
 Here are a few tips to make the most of your refinancing:

 • Consider your financial goals: Determine whether you are looking to reduce monthly payments, shorten the loan term, or tap into your home equity.